hellerve/sbcli/README.md

 Typing `:d symbol` dumps the disassembly of a symbol.

+Typing `:t <expression>` prints the type returned by an expression.

 Typing `:s filename` will save all of the expressions that were typed and evaluated to the file specified, in the format: